Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.
 - Method overloading increases the readability of the program.

+__Points to get Rememeber:__
+- Overloaded methods must change the argument list
+- Overloaded methods can change the return type
+- Overloaded methods can change the access modifier
+- Overloaded methods can declare new or broader checked exceptions
+- A method can be overloaded in the same class or in a subclass

 ## Method Overriding

 - If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.
 - Method overriding is used to provide the specific implementation of a method which is already provided by its superclass.
 - The method must have the same name and parameters as in the parent class.

+__Points to get Rememeber:__
+- You can’t override a method marked public and make it protected
+- You cannot override a method marked final
+- You cannot override a method marked static
+- Static methods cannot be overridden.
+- Overloaded methods can still be overridden.